ArmoredTurtle/AFC-Klipper-Add-On/docs/CONFIGURATION_OPTIONS.md

 - `fwd_speed_multiplier` (default: `0.5`): Multiplier to apply to rpm

 ## AFC_BoxTurtle
 - `hub` (default: `None`): Hub name(AFC_hub) that belongs to this unit, can be overridden in AFC_stepper section
 - `extruder` (default: `None`): Extruder name(AFC_extruder) that belongs to this unit, can be overridden in AFC_stepper section
 - `buffer` (default: `None`): Buffer name(AFC_buffer) that belongs to this unit, can be overridden in AFC_stepper section
+- `led_fault` (default: `'1,0,0,0'`): LED color to set when faults occur in lane        (R,G,B,W) 0 = off, 1 = full brightness.
+Setting value here overrides values set in AFC.cfg file
+- `led_ready` (default: `'1,1,0,0'`): LED color to set when lane is ready               (R,G,B,W) 0 = off, 1 = full brightness.
+Setting value here overrides values set in AFC.cfg file
+- `led_not_ready` (default: `'1,1,0,0'`): LED color to set when lane not ready              (R,G,B,W) 0 = off, 1 = full brightness.
+Setting value here overrides values set in AFC.cfg file
+- `led_loading` (default: `'1,0,0,0'`): LED color to set when lane is loading             (R,G,B,W) 0 = off, 1 = full brightness.
+Setting value here overrides values set in AFC.cfg file
+- `led_loading` (default: `'1,1,0,0'`): LED color to set when lane is loaded              (R,G,B,W) 0 = off, 1 = full brightness.
+Setting value here overrides values set in AFC.cfg file
+- `led_unloading` (default: `'1,1,.5,0'`): LED color to set when lane is unloading           (R,G,B,W) 0 = off, 1 = full brightness.
+Setting value here overrides values set in AFC.cfg file
+- `led_tool_loaded` (default: `'1,1,0,0'`): LED color to set when lane is loaded into tool    (R,G,B,W) 0 = off, 1 = full brightness.
+Setting value here overrides values set in AFC.cfg file
+- `long_moves_speed` (default: `100`): Speed in mm/s to move filament when doing long moves.
+Setting value here overrides values set in AFC.cfg file
+- `long_moves_accel` (default: `400`): Acceleration in mm/s squared when doing long moves.
+Setting value here overrides values set in AFC.cfg file
+- `short_moves_speed` (default: `25`): Speed in mm/s to move filament when doing short moves.
+Setting value here overrides values set in AFC.cfg file
+- `short_moves_accel` (default: `400`): Acceleration in mm/s squared when doing short moves.
+Setting value here overrides values set in AFC.cfg file
+- `short_move_dis` (default: `400`): Move distance in mm for failsafe moves.
+Setting value here overrides values set in AFC.cfg file
+- `max_move_dis` (default: `999999`): Maximum distance to move filament.
+AFC breaks filament moves over this number into multiple moves.
+Useful to lower this number if running into timer too close errors when doing long filament moves.
+Setting value here overrides values set in AFC.cfg file
+- `assisted_unload` (default: `False`): If True, the unload retract is assisted to prevent loose windings, especially on full spools.
+This can prevent loops from slipping off the spool.
+Setting value here overrides values set in AFC.cfg file
+- `n20_break_delay_time` (default: `0.200`): Time to wait between breaking n20 motors(nSleep/FWD/RWD all 1) and then releasing the break to allow coasting.
+Setting value here overrides values set in AFC.cfg file
+- `unload_on_runout` (default: `False`): When True AFC will unload lane and then pause when runout is triggered and spool to swap to is not set(infinite spool).
+Setting value here overrides values set in AFC.cfg file

+## AFC_HTLF
+- `drive_stepper`: Name of AFC_stepper for drive motor
+- `selector_stepper`: Name of AFC_stepper for selector motor
+- `mm_move_per_rotation` (default: `32`): How many mm moves pully a full rotation
+- `MAX_ANGLE_MOVEMENT` (default: `215`): Max angle to move lobes, this is when lobe 1 is fully engauged with its lane
+- `hub` (default: `None`): Hub name(AFC_hub) that belongs to this unit, can be overridden in AFC_stepper section
+- `extruder` (default: `None`): Extruder name(AFC_extruder) that belongs to this unit, can be overridden in AFC_stepper section
+- `buffer` (default: `None`): Buffer name(AFC_buffer) that belongs to this unit, can be overridden in AFC_stepper section